realpython/python-guide/docs/starting/install/win.rst

 framework and application will have many dependencies.

-To set up a new Python environment, change the working directory to where ever you want to store the environment, and run the virtualenv utility in your project's directory
+To set up a new Python environment, change the working directory to wherever you want to store the environment, and run the virtualenv utility in your project's directory